chaaklau/3046Urban/11541322 004 Universoty Dorm.md

-This is the dorms in the university and there are again, the moon I like a lot was captured in
+This is the dorms in the university and there are again, the moon I like a lot was captured in the photo.
+I like the view of the university and the dorm.
+You can see the dorm are separated and it is in a stairs shape which is quite iconic.
+I like the shape of it but it is a bit troublesome to go back to your room cause it requires more time to change elevators.